Anwesh10o9x/OSCP-Scripts/README.md

-Some powershell scripts for OSCP coursework
+Some powershell scripts for OSCP coursework\n
-    1. To use PowerView:-
+    1. To use PowerView:-\n
         ```
         Import-Module .\PowerView.ps1